 Students may apply to become a tutor in the testWELL Learning Center.
 If accepted, students must complete HONR 201: Peer Tutoring (Spring semester), HONR 301: Advanced Peer Tutoring (Fall semester) and pass a certification exam.
-Tutors are individually certified through the National Tutoring Association.
-Tutors may earn Honors credit through the tutoring program by taking HONR 201: Peer Tutoring and, HONR 301: Advanced Peer Tutoring and HONR 401: Peer Leadership Practicum.
-To earn Honors hours, students must earn a BC or better.
+The testWELL Learning Center is certified through the National Tutoring Association.
+Tutors may earn Honors credit through the tutoring program by taking HONR 201: Peer Tutoring and HONR 301: Advanced Peer Tutoring.
+Tutors can use these credits towards a minor in Leadership Studies.